ButterCMS/django-starter-buttercms/README.md

 # Django + ButterCMS Starter Project

+> [!IMPORTANT]
+> We officially support Python versions 3.8 to 3.12.

 Live demo: [https://django-starter-buttercms-demo.herokuapp.com/](https://django-starter-buttercms-demo.herokuapp.com/)

 This Django starter project fully integrates with dynamic sample content from your ButterCMS account, including main menu, pages, blog posts, categories, and tags, and all with a beautiful, custom theme with already-implemented search functionality.
 All of the included sample content is automatically created in your account dashboard when you